 - While veggies are cooking, stir in thyme, sage, poultry seasoning, salt and pepper.

 - Add flour and stir to incorporate and cook out the flour flavor, about 60 seconds.

-- Pour in chicken broth and use wooden spoon to scrape up brown bits from the bottom of pan.
+- Pour in chicken broth and use a wooden spoon to scrape up brown bits from the bottom of the pan.
 Bring to a boil and stir until thickened then reduce heat to low and simmer for 10 minutes.

 - Stir in green peas and shredded chicken.
 Check for seasoning and adjust with salt and pepper accordingly.

 - Pour chicken and vegetable mixture into a large baking dish.

 - Add olive oil to a small bowl.
 Working one sheet at a time, use a brush to "paint" olive oil on phyllo dough.
 After each layer is brushed with oil, add on top of the baking dish to form a top crust.
 Continue until all eight sheets are added making sure to paint the top of the last sheet with oil.